Higher education in the United States: Declining enrollment, mergers, and campus closures

-Anti-Semitism

-Cases of anti-Semitism in US campuses and universities have increased significantly in 2010s and 2020s, intensifying following the commencement of the Gaza war.
-These include cases of physical and verbal assault on Jewish students.
-Reports of anti-Semitism, hate speech and violence have prompted some Jews to factor anti-Semitism in their college applications.
-Furthermore, universities which received foreign undisclosed donations authoritarian regimes surmounting to US$13 billion had a 250% rise from 2015 to 2020 in anti-Semitic incidents.
-In 1997, ADL raised the issue that academic freedom and students activism have been misused in order to shield hate speech against Jews.
-In March 2025, the US Department of Education Office of Civil Rights announced that 60 universities were under investigation for antisemitism.

 Foreign financial influence

 The European Parliament issued a briefing document in 2019 stating that authoritarian regimes were attempting to use donations to influence academia to gain influence and "undermine democracies" while reducing academic independence and subverting faith in science.

-A 2023 report by pro-Israeli think-tank the National Contagion Research Institute alleged that US universities have illegally undisclosed information regarding US$13 billion in donations from foreign countries, stating that part of these donations originate in authoritarian regimes.
+A 2023 report by the National Contagion Research Institute, a pro-Israel think-tank, alleged that US universities have illegally undisclosed information regarding US$13 billion in donations from foreign countries, stating that part of these donations originate in authoritarian regimes.
 Lawmakers in the US have suggested that the Chinese government has attached agendas to its funding that has at times involved political goals.
 Furthermore, some institutions funded are pressured to alter and adjust themselves to the foreign donor, triggering fear of potential influence.
 The phenomena has led to US universities facing scrutiny from federal legislators.
 The internationalization of higher education continues to interest academia in many nations as to its aims.